zoelilylain/omega-de-kernel/README.md

 ## Installation instructions:

-_**Follow the installation instructions in the !!!!!!!!!IMPORTANT!!!!!!!!!!!.TXT file in the GBAtemp package before reporting issues.**_
+_**Be sure you're using the most recent version, and follow the installation instructions in the !!!!!!!!!IMPORTANT!!!!!!!!!!!.TXT file in the GBAtemp package before reporting issues.**_

 _**ALSO YOU MUST USE THE OFFICIAL KERNEL TO UPDATE THE FIRMWARE; THIS DOES NOT APPLY TO THE BASE OMEGA :(**_